SquilliamX/NFTs-2024/notes.md

 `On-Chain`: You can store your image directly on chain as an SVG and this way the only way the image can go down is if the whole blockchain goes down (which is almost impossible)!
 Great!
 However images are much more expensive to store on the blockchain than any other data.
 Rating: BEST (if affordable)

+Note:
+TokenURI is the metadata of the NFT

+ImageURI is the link of the image, and is inside of the metadata in the TokenURI.

 #### Creating NFTs on IPFS

 Note: Steps will be numbered and info will be sprinkled in between steps for your convenience.